Worlingworth: History

-In 1801 the village had the facilities of a blacksmith, a wheelwright, a shoemaker, a dressmaker, a brewers and malsters, a general tradesman, a general store, a beerhouse and coaching inn, a workhouse, a school, a church and a stately hall.
+In 1801 the village had the facilities of a blacksmith, a wheelwright, a shoemaker, a dressmaker, a brewers and maltsters, a general tradesman, a general store, a beerhouse and coaching inn, a workhouse, a school, a church and a stately hall.

 The workhouse was founded in 1730, after the village guild hall was converted.
 It was able to accommodate 35 people up until it was closed in 1836, shortly after outbreaks of typhus in 1820.

 By 2014 the village amenities have changed considerably compared to those available in 1801.
 There is now a church, a community centre, and a primary school.
 The village had a public house called The Swan Inn, which closed in 2016.
 The building is still standing as it is a grade II listed building.